4 current pages

 Short answer: For a first Providence weekend, downtown is the default answer.
 Move to Wickenden when personality and local dining matter more, and bias toward College Hill only when Brown, RISD, or museum time is the actual center of the trip.

-These are the Providence pages that should answer quickly, carry their own freshness date, and push the reader into the right district, guide, or business next.
+Use these when the trip is live and you need a reliable answer fast instead of another open tab.
+These are the Providence pages that should answer quickly, carry their own freshness date, and send the reader into the right district, guide, or business next.

 Use this when you are already in Providence and need the right next move for a pharmacy run, an urgent-care question, or a true emergency without turning the whole trip into panic-mode research.